RLLNGR/kirby-videozer/README.md

 - `{name}-opt.webm` — VP9/Opus WebM variant (optional)
 - `{name}-poster.jpg` — Thumbnail extracted at 1 second (or 10% of duration)

+The poster is also copied to the page's content directory so Kirby's thumb system can generate srcset variants and the Panel can show a video preview image.
+The video's orientation (`portrait`/`landscape`/`square`) is auto-detected from its dimensions and saved as a content field on upload.

 ---

 ## Requirements